kbparagua/js-crash-course/02_closures.md

 // (outside)env1 will be destroyed.
 ```

-## Returning A Closure
+## Returning a Closure

-Normally, when an inner function is created, it will not be executed immediately, rather it will be returned by the containing function.
+Normally, when an inner function is created, it will not be executed immediately.
+Most of the time, the closure will be returned by the containing function, or it will be passed to another function.

 In the example below, instead of executing the inner function immediately, a reference of it is returned by the containing function.